Sudhirsin/react-testing-library/README.md

 - watch
   -- watch mode is an option that we can pass to jest to watch files that have changed since the last commit and execute tests related only to those changed files
   -- An optimization designed to make your tests run fast regardless of how many tests you have

+Filter the test
+yarn test will show the other tags a - run the all the files o - run the test in changed file p - filter the filename ex.
+App t - filter by test name ex. name

+test.only()
+test.skip() // skip executing the test